lkacz/PersonalFreedom/ABOUT.md

 - **100% offline** – no account needed, no data sent anywhere
 - **All data stays local** – settings and stats saved on your computer only
 - **No tracking** – we don't collect any information about you
+- **AI runs locally** – if you use the AI features, models run on your computer, not in the cloud

 ---